It pays to be prepared

 Let's play 'make believe'.
 Pretend that you just came home and your house was burglarized.
 Try to make a mental list of all the things that you own.
 Let's start with some of the most expensive items, your electronics.
 Could you name the model number of your TV?
 How about the stereo?
 I could barely remember who the manufacturer was, much less the model numbers.

 Can you remember all the furniture, clothes, china?
 Unless you're a very unusual person, you'll have a hard time remembering most of the things you own.
 But that's exactly what you'll need to do if you have a fire or burglary.
 The police, IRS and your insurance company will all want to know as much as possible about the things that were lost or destroyed.
-A more accurate list will provide you with a better chance of recovering your possessions or being fully compensated for the loss.
+A more accurate list will provide you with a better chance of recovering your possessions or being fully compensated for the loss by your home insurance or renters insurance.

 It's easy to solve the problem.
 Just take an inventory of each room of your home.
 The inventory can be a written list, individual photos or a video.
 The key is to get as much information as possible on your inventory.
 The best method is to use a combination of a list with photos or video.